Making the world a better place while wearing animal skins and telling stories about platypuses.

-Kevin explained how they met.
+Kevin explained how he and Francis met.
 “Six years ago I was at an open festival and Francis was there as a storyteller.
 I was just struck by what was happening and the effect he was having on people.
 He was making a difference right there in a way I hadn't seen before.
-Pretty quick I knew I wanted to make a film about him, before I even really knew about his life.”
-In addition to the film, Kevin is also working with Francis on a wider project attempting to find a way to address the dying out of traditional stories.
+Pretty quickly I knew I wanted to make a film about him, before I even really knew about his life.”
+In addition to the film, Kevin is also working with Francis on a wider project attempting to find a way to address the dying of traditional stories.

 A younger, cowboy Francis

 Francis piped up at the mention of the film.
 “A long time ago, back in the dreamtime [a kind of swimming pool locker that stays closed forever and contains an Aborigine's soul] I used to be a filmmaker.
 I made spaghetti westerns.
 As a boy I always dreamed of being a gunfighter and I loved westerns, which were the only films I'd ever seen.
 I was bullied a lot because of the racial stuff in Australia and I had to have a lot of fights.
 When I moved to Melbourne when I was 17, I couldn't understand why my cousins didn't fight.
 I soon learned there were better methods to doing things.
 I became a cowboy after school, although I tended to be a bit nomadic.

 Francis with a snake and dog as a kid